christianangon/Earthquake-Map-v3/README.md

   <p align="center">
     Live Demo:
     I have deployed the web page on a server for your convenience.
 You can access the live demo by following this link.
     Feel free to reach out if you have any questions or if further assistance is needed.
+     <a href="https://christianangon-earthquakemap.vercel.app/#/">View Demo</a>

   </p>
 </div>